Jabulani-N/holbertonschool-higher_level_programming/python-input_output/README.md

 [article](https://docs.python.org/3/tutorial/inputoutput.html#saving-structured-data-with-json)

-you can turn a python object into json via `json.dumps(ex_object)`, which will return it, or `json.dump(x, f)`, which turns serializes object x into text file f.
+you can turn a python object into json via `json.dumps(ex_object)`, which will return it, or `json.dump(x, f)`, which serializes object x into text file f.

 to turn an item back again from file f which ahs been opened for reading, use `x = json.load(f)`.